nahratzah/ilias_async/documentation/promise.md

 A future represents the (asynchronous) outcome of a promise.
 When a promise is assigned a value to, all futures bound to it will be able to access the assigned value.

 The default constructor of future creates an uninitialized future (i.e. one not bound to (the shared state of) a promise).
-Futures can be derived from promises either by invoking their constructor with the promise.
+Futures can be derived from promises either by invoking their constructor with the promise or by calling ```new_promise``` with a callback.

 	promise<int> p = new_promise<int>();  // Create an initialized promise.
 	future<int> f1;  // An uninitialized future.
 	future<int> f2 = p;  // Promise bound to future p.
 	f1 = p;  // Assign future corresponding to promise p.

+	future<int> f = new_promise<int>(my_callback);  // See callbacks on futures and promises.

 A future can be used to read the value that the promise assigned.  ```future<T>::get()``` will return the value.
 If the promise assigned an exception, the exception will be thrown instead.
 The ```future<T>::get()``` method will block until the promise is ready.